MSurfer20/Modified-XV-6/README.md

 * For this scheduler, I initialized 5 arrays(queues) numbered 0 to 4, with 0 having the highest priority.
 * During the initialization of XV-6, I set all the queues to empty.
 * After that, every time during fork and userinit, I insert the process into the **0th queue**.
 For convenience, I created functions to insert a process into the queue and to delete the ith process from the queue.
-* Further, at the time of inserting into the 0th queue through fork, I check if the current process being executed(through `myproc()`) is in a lower priority queue(1-4), then i yield() and the process gets preempted
+* Further, at the time of inserting into the 0th queue through fork, I check if the current process being executed(through `myproc()`) is in a lower priority queue(1-4), then i yield() and the currently running process gets preempted
 * Now, at the start of the scheduler, I check for ageing in the queues.
     * **For ageing here, as well as for the wtime printed in MLFQ's procdump, I consider the queue wait time as the number of ticks for which the process in that queue was in the RUNNABLE state.
 This value is what is used for implementing ageing.
 This was decided upon after clarification from a TA.**
     * The maximum age that is allowed is defined in the MAX_OLD_AGE parameter.